sap-tutorials/Tutorials/tutorials/appstudio-sapui5-create/appstudio-sapui5-create.md

 [ACCORDION-BEGIN [Step : ](Test to the application)]

-1. **Open** the started application in your browser.
+1. **Open** the application in your browser.
 You might need to log in with your SAP ID (the same credentials you use for the SAP BTP Cockpit).

 2. See that the sample application consists of a header and an empty page.
 So you should see something like this: